 What's the difference between real estate tax, property tax, and personal property tax?

 Real estate tax and property tax are the same thing.
-The IRS uses the term "real estate tax" whereas most people call it "property tax," a term the IRS doesn't recognize.
+The IRS uses the term "real estate tax", but most people call it "property tax".

-Anyhow, real estate tax ("property tax") is imposed on immovable property – land and structures that are permanently attached to the ground such as a house, building, or land.
-If you own a home, you pay real estate tax directly to your local tax assessor or indirectly with your monthly mortgage payment.
+Property (real estate) tax is charged on immovable property—land and structures that are permanently attached to the ground such as a house, building, or land.
+If you own a home, you pay property (real estate) tax directly to your local tax assessor or indirectly with your monthly mortgage payment.